Zaid-Ajaj/the-elmish-book/chapters/fable/compatibility.md

 Supporting *all* of the base class library is not a goal of Fable, and when certain BCL functionality is needed, then a binding to the native equivalent of the feature will be the way to go.

 Fable tries to support certain BCL functions and classes when *'it makes sense'* because Fable compiles F# with the idea in mind that the code will run inside a JavaScript runtime, like V8 in the browser or Node.js on the server.
-In many cases, the APIs provided from the BCL doesn't work out of the box in these JavaScript environments.
-For example, multi-threading APIs within the `System.Threading.Tasks` namespace is not supported because JavaScript environments are usually single-threaded.
+In many cases, the APIs provided from the BCL do now work out of the box in these JavaScript environments.
+For example, multi-threading APIs within the `System.Threading.Tasks` namespace are not supported because JavaScript environments are usually single-threaded.

 Likewise, APIs from `System.IO` are not supported because JavaScript in the browser cannot access the file system by default.
 However, JavaScript on the server *should* be able to access the file system and do all crazy things on the hosting machine, and in such cases, we will use JavaScript-specific APIs from Node.js.
 Again, we will use a binding to access these APIs, the binding `Fable.Node` covers most built-in modules from Node.js.